 Lyocell, viscose and modal belong to a group of fibres made from cellulose pulp derived from wood.

+Starting June 2020, and mandatory for the Winter Collection 2021 and for all products containing man made cellulosic fibers, Inditex will nominate those fiber producers that can demonstrate that they are addressing risk of sourcing from ancient and endangered forests.
 To achieve this, we have a strict Forest Products Policy, and have helped to found an initiative with the non-profit organisation Canopy and other retailers, to protect forests and find more sustainable options for the textile industry.

 In 2023, our viscose will be 100% sustainable, in line with the target shared with Changing Markets.
 And 100% of the linen we use in our garments will be sustainable linen in 2025.